esalehi1996/POMDP_RL/README.md

 This repository contains code for solving Partially observable environments using off-policy model-free reinforcement learning algorithms such as Q-learning and Soft Actor-Critic.

+In this work we used two approaches for learning state representations for partially-observable environments:
+* **Generative model learning**
+  - In this approach a generative model is trained to predict next step observations and current step rewards.
+We are using maximum mean discrepancy loss for observation prediction and Mean-squared error loss for reward prediction.
+In this case the recurrent component is trained in the model learning phase and it is frozen in the reinforcement learning phase.
+* **No seperate model learning**
+  - In this approach the model is not trained individually and the recurrent component is trained alongside the Q and policy network during the reinforcement learning phase.

+There are two options for the reinforcement learning algorithm:
+* **Soft Actor-Critic**
+  - This uses the Discrete environment case of the Soft Actor-Critic algorithm. (https://arxiv.org/abs/1910.07207)
+* **Q-learning**
+  - In this case we are using a Q-learning implementation using recurrent nets, double Q networks and polyak averaging for target Q updates.